tvdboom/ATOM/docs_sources/user_guide/models.md

   i.e. it's a child class of [BaseEstimator](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html).
 * [Hyperparameter tuning][] for custom models is ignored unless appropriate dimensions are provided through `ht_params`.
-* If the estimator has a `n_jobs` and/or `random_state` parameter that is
-  left to its default value, it will automatically adopt the values from the trainer it's called from.

 <br>